12-hour clock: Typography

 The terms "a.m." and "p.m." are abbreviations of the Latin ante meridiem (before midday) and post meridiem (after midday).
 Depending on the style guide referenced, the abbreviations "a.m." and "p.m." are variously written in small capitals ("am" and "pm"), uppercase letters without a period ("AM" and "PM"), uppercase letters with periods, or lowercase letters ("am" and "pm" or "a.m." and "p.m.").
-With the advent of computer generated and printed schedules, especially airlines, advertising, and television promotions, the "M" character is often omitted as providing no additional information as in "9:30A" or "10:00P".

 Some style guides suggest the use of a space between the number and the a.m. or p.m. abbreviation.
 Style guides recommend not using a.m. and p.m. without a time preceding it.

 The hour/minute separator varies between countries: some use a colon, others use a period (full stop), and still others use the letter h.
 (In some usages, particularly "military time", of the 24-hour clock, there is no separator between hours and minutes.
 This style is not generally seen when the 12-hour clock is used.)